Recovery as a Simple Tip for Avoiding Sports Injuries

 When you suffer an injury, you should get it checked out as soon as possible.
 Management of a sports injury within the first 48 hours will have an impact on your recovery.

 How significant will be the impact of seeking medical treatment?
 If poorly managed in the early stages, an acute 3-week injury could potentially drag out to 6 weeks or more.
-Measures to manage the injury might include controlling swelling and support of the affected area.
+Measures to manage the injury might include controlling swelling and support of the affected area along with other general health tips.
 Furthermore, the injury’s diagnosis is more accurate when the injury is new.

 Kardinia Health also has the advantage of Dr. Robert Brzozek, a musculoskeletal doctor who is qualified to offer other treatments such as cortisone injections, which often require more than one visit to be an effective treatment.